 With cremation, you have plenty of time to juggle schedules, reserve a location, order the ideal cremation urn, and add special touches like this DIY blooming monogram centerpiece or the trendy and eco-friendly “living memorial” tribute.

-You can keep the remains at home in a gorgeous wood art urn, scatter the remains in a favorite camping or hiking spot, go out to sea for an eco-friendly ocean burial.
+You can keep the remains at home in a gorgeous wood art urn.
+Your loved one might have wanted you to scatter their remains in a favorite camping or hiking spot, or go out to sea for an eco-friendly ocean burial.

 You can take them to the top of a mountain or just move them into a different room in your home.
 A month at a vacation home, a move across town, or a new job out of the country are no longer obstacles to having a sense of nearness with your loved one.

 If you choose cremation, one popular option is to get a work of elegant memorial cremation jewelry.
 These jewelry pieces have a tiny inner chamber that holds a very small amount of remains.
 Available in sterling silver or gold, in a variety of sizes and style, including rings, bracelets, and necklaces.

 The “standard” sized cremation urn is not the only option for holding the remains.
 There are a variety of sharing keepsake urns that allow you to divide up the ashes so that multiple family members can keep, store, or scatter the remains.
-This has many benefits: